sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 4. **Canary Deployment**:
    - Canary deployments involve rolling out updates to a small subset of Pods (the "canaries") first to validate the changes.
 If the canaries perform well, the update is gradually applied to the rest of the Pods.
 Canary deployments allow you to monitor the impact of changes on a small scale before a full deployment.

-5. **A/B Testing Deployment**:
-   - A/B testing is a strategy where multiple versions (A and B) of an application are deployed simultaneously, and a fraction of incoming traffic is directed to each version.
-This allows you to compare the performance and user experience of different versions and make data-driven decisions about which version to promote.

-6. **Rollback Deployment**:
-   - A Rollback deployment strategy is not about updating but reverting to a previous version.
-Kubernetes allows you to easily roll back to a previous deployment revision if issues are detected in the current version.

 ## How to secure k8s cluster if you are admin?
 Securing a Kubernetes (K8s) cluster is critical for protecting your applications, data, and infrastructure.
 As a K8s cluster administrator, you have a central role in implementing security measures.
 Here are steps to help secure a K8s cluster: